 Hawaii Marriage License and Laws

 Legally eloping in Hawaii is not very hard, but you do need to know how to get a Hawaii marriage license and what the state’s laws are.
 (If you want a quick overview, watch this video about the process of getting married in Hawaii.)
 Hawaii does not require US citizenship or a blood test to apply for a license, which makes it easy for couples coming from another country to get married on the islands.
 Yay!
 You can start the process by filling out the application for a marriage license online.
 That way it’s taken care of ahead of time, and you can even pay in advance as well.
-You and your fiance will need to present the application and proof of your age (a valid ID or driver’s license if you’re over 18) in person with a marriage license agent in Hawaii.
+You and your fiancé will need to present the application and proof of your age (a valid ID or driver’s license if you’re over 18) in person with a marriage license agent in Hawaii.
 If you’ve been married before, you’ll also need to present proof that the marriage has ended.
 The cool thing is that you can get the license same-day and even have your wedding the day the license is issued!
 Just make sure it’s on a weekday (non-holiday) and during business hours and that you have your ceremony within 30 days of the license being issued.
 You’ll pay a $60 application fee, and a $5 administration fee.
+Read more about Hawaii marriage license laws and apply for one on the state website.

 Disclaimer: This is just my interpretation of the process for getting married in Hawaii.
 Please consult the state department for official instructions and laws before you begin the elopement process. 🙂